nodejs/node-core-utils/docs/git-node.md

 validity as `needs-manual-review`.

 Use `--llm=<provider>` to ask an LLM CLI to produce a structured assessment for each report.
 Supported providers are `codex`, `claude`, and `copilot`.
+Use `--llm=none`, or omit `--llm`, to print the prompt without running an LLM CLI.

-When LLM mode is enabled, the command asks before assessing each report and shows the report title, current severity, CVSS vector, and weakness.
+When an LLM CLI provider is enabled, the command asks before assessing each report and shows the report title, current severity, CVSS vector, and weakness.
 After each LLM assessment, it prints a readable summary with:

 - the report URL and title
 - the provider and model/cache identity